 Our training reflects everyday experience, not just textbook learning.
 We're focused on helping you build a fulfilling future in the support sector.

-Breakthru College is one of the few training providers recognised by the Department of Education as a High-Performing Provider.
+Breakthru College is proud to be officially recognised by the Department of Education as a High-Performing Provider.

 Our trainers are highly experienced in the aged care, disability, or healthcare sectors.